Skip to content

 • The Objectives, if any — ranked, short, as a background frame.

-• The active Playbook's content — its body, examples, and the bodies of any Skills it references (including the system skills Anychat adds for this conversation's channel and from your configuration).
+• The active Playbook's content — its body, examples, and its procedures (plus the system skills Anychat adds for this conversation's channel and from your configuration).

 • A Playbook index — the name and when-to-use description of every other Playbook on the agent.
 Enough for the agent to recognize when a different Playbook fits the next phase, without carrying content the current turn doesn't need.